Cheapest States to Register a Car in 2026

 How these numbers were calculated

-Comparing state registration fees is harder than it looks because no two states bill on the same axis.
-Some charge a flat tag fee.
-Some assess a percentage of MSRP.
-Some bill by weight.
-A few combine all three.
-To make this apples-to-apples, this article uses one reference vehicle: a 2024 sedan with $30,000 MSRP, 3,500 lbs, gasoline, single owner, clean title.
+Comparing state registration fees is harder than it looks, because no two states bill the same way.
+A flat tag fee in one place, a percentage of MSRP in the next, a weight charge in a third, and a few states stack all three.
+To get a fair side-by-side, this article holds the vehicle constant: a 2024 sedan, $30,000 MSRP, 3,500 lbs, gasoline, single owner, clean title.

 Sales tax on the original purchase is excluded — it's a one-time event tied to the transaction, not the registration.
 County and municipal taxes are excluded from the headline rank and discussed separately.
 For an interactive estimate using a different vehicle, the registration fee calculator applies the same methodology to any year, weight, and value combination.